bob-beck/pewpewball/README.md

 Static pages are in the [html](html) directories.

-Pull requests or issues are encouraged if you's like something fixed/changed/added.
+Pull requests or issues are encouraged if you would like something fixed/changed/added.